-One of our hands-down favorite spots we stopped at was the black sand beach at Wai’anapanapa State Park.
+One of our hands-down favorite spots we stopped at on the Road to Hana was the black sand beach at Wai’anapanapa State Park.
 While the beach was gorgeous, the nearby sea cave impressed us the most.
 We loved getting to watch the waves crash from inside the volcanic cave.
 It was almost meditative.
 And not many other people saw it, so we were alone for quite a while.

 Haleakalā National Park – Pipiwai Trail